starsite/FileMaker-Swift/README.md

 # SwiftFM

 SwiftFM is a Swift wrapper for the FileMaker Data API.
-Xcode 11+ and Swift 4+ required.
+Xcode 11 and Swift 4 (or later) required.

 This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
 Each function is paired with an example.
 Everything shown below is part of the `DataAPI.swift` class, in this repo.